hyperledger/fabric/docs/source/build_network.rst

 such we need to install the chaincode on every peer that will execute and endorse our transactions, and then instantiate the chaincode on the channel.

-First, install the sample go code onto one of the four peer nodes.
+First, install the sample Go code onto one of the four peer nodes.
 This command places the source code onto our peer's filesystem.

 .. code:: bash